In the Name of Allah, Most Gracious, Most Merciful.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

 As COVID-19 lockdown continues and as a temporary measure, any mosque that can safely implement Drive-thru Eid prayer following governmental guidelines can do so.

 Responding to your question, Sheikh Ahmad Kutty, a senior lecturer and an Islamic scholar at the Islamic Institute of Toronto, Ontario, Canada, states;

 The issue of Drive-thru Eid prayer pertains to an unprecedented situation in Fiqh.
 Such circumstances are termed as a Nazilah.
 As is the case in dealing with a Nazilah, we often need to come up with rulings.
 These rulings should take into account the spirit, objectives, and purposes of the Shariah.

 Hence, we do our best to arrive at a judgment based on our understanding of the texts and past precedents.

 In light of the above, I would venture to say that for this unprecedented situation, as a temporary measure, any mosque that can safely implement Drive-thru Eid prayer following governmental guidelines can do so.

 The two Fiqh issues that we need to sort out here are about the validity of praying in the car and organizing prayer lines.

 Firstly, although, ideally, we are to stand and pray, praying in the car would necessitate that we pray seated.
-The Prophet (peace be upon him) has already set a precedent for this as he used to pray Nawafil sitting on his camel or mule.
+The Prophet (PBUH) has already set a precedent for this; as he used to pray Nawafil sitting on his camel or mule.